jyoung4242/articles/pathfinding/pathfindingpart2.md

 node is not traversable (black) then it gets ignored at this point, and not added to the list.

 This then repeats as long as nodes are in the open node list, if we run out of open nodes without hitting the end node, then there's no path.
 When we hit the end node, we start building our return list by looping back through the parent nodes of each node.
-Starting atthe end node, it will have a parent, that parent will have a parent... and so on until you hit the start node.
+Starting at the end node, it will have a parent, that parent will have a parent... and so on until you hit the start node.

 Let's walk through the example.
 Let's pick a tile with lowest f cost.
 As we select new 'current' nodes, we move that node to our checked list so it no longer is in the open node pool.